KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 Before we call ``RenderLayer()``, we check that the :openxr_ref:`XrSession` is active, as we don't want to needlessly render graphics, and we also check whether OpenXR wants us to render via the use of :openxr_ref:`XrFrameState` ``::shouldRender``.

+For more information on OpenXR Frame Submission and Frame Timing see the `OpenXR Guide` <https://github.com/KhronosGroup/OpenXR-Guide/blob/main/chapters/frame_submission.md>`_.

 3.2.4 Rendering Layers
 ======================